kushalarora/CompositionalLM/README.md

 # CompositionalLM
 Source code for

-Kushal Arora and Anand Rangarajan.
-“A Compositional Approach to  Language Modeling.” arXiv:1604.00100 [cs.CL], 2016.
+Kushal Arora and Anand Rangarajan. “*A Compositional Approach to  Language Modeling.*” arXiv:1604.00100 [cs.CL], 2016.

 ## Dependencies:
 * Java 1.8